 1) A break is when price pushes through the support and resistance.
 This is called a breakout trade and price then has enough momentum to break through that zone.

-2) A bounce is when price does not push through the support and resistance.
-In this case price does not have sufficient momentum to break and price then “respects” the zone.
+2) A bounce is when the price does not push through the support and resistance.
+In this case, price does not have sufficient momentum to break and price then “respects” the zone.

 1) Strike = break trade

 A bounce scenario could mean that price is either making a small retracement, big retracement or reversal.
 In the case of a small retracement, the price might still break through the support and resistance a little way later.
 Big tops and bottoms and Fibonacci levels are usually not broken without at least some “respect” for these levels (price will not go through the level without stopping).

 A bounce trade can be entered via various methods.

 A trader attempts to trade directly at the expected support or resistance zone.

 Example: Let’s say that you are looking at a particular Fibonacci level or top as a resistance.
 Having an entry order directly at that level is one way of trading an expected bounce at that S&R.

 Problem: stop loss placement as the price can overextend on smaller time frames through S&R area – even if it’s slight.

 2) CONFIRMATION OF BOUNCE: